2 Diagnostic horizons and other differentiae

 1. All of the following:

-1. Colour value moist of 3 or less (after exposure to air) and colour value dry of 4 or less, AND
+1. Colour value moist of 3 or less (after exposure to air) and colour value dry of 4 or less, and

-2. Deformable failure, AND
+2. Deformable failure, and

 3. Weight loss of 65% or more by oven-drying a field-saturated sample; OR